Comment on page

 For example, to find the localisation code for "Ajitnagar area 1", assuming tenantId as "pb" and hierarchyType as "Revenue":

-So finally the localisation label code for "Ajitnagar area 1" would be PB_EGOV-LOCATION_REVENUE_PB.AMRITSAR_Z1_B1_SUN04 (shown in the UI if no localisation is present).
+So finally the localisation label code for "Ajitnagar area 1" would be PB_EGOV-LOCATION_REVENUE_PB.AMRITSAR_Z1_B1_SUN04 (visible in the UI if no localisation is present).